befpail737-glitch/sinofuse-distributor-site/README.md

 # Sinofuse Distributor Site

-This is the source code for the Sinofuse distributor website hosted at https://sinofuse-distributor.com/
+This is the source code for the Sinofuse distributor website hosted at https://sinofuse.elec-distributor.com/

 ## SEO Analysis and Fixes

 After analyzing the site, we identified several potential issues that could affect its search engine ranking:

-1. **Domain Accessibility**: The domain `sinofuse-distributor.com` is currently not accessible.
-This is the most critical issue.
+1. **Domain Accessibility**: The domain `sinofuse.elec-distributor.com` is the new domain for the site.
 2. **Keyword Optimization**: While the site mentions "Sinofuse distributor", we can improve keyword targeting.
 3. **Content Enhancement**: Adding more detailed content about Sinofuse products and distributor services.